If you’re experiencing rough and inaccurate cuts with your Skilsaw circular saw, it is the right time to change those old rusty blades.

 It is a simple process you can do on your own by following some easy steps.
 This article will guide you through changing your circular Skilsaw blades.

-- What Is the Difference Between a Circular Saw and a Skilsaw?
+- What Is a Skilsaw Circular Saw?

-- Is Skilsaw a Good Circular Saw?
+- How to Change Blade on Skilsaw Circular Saw?

 Before getting into the actual process, let’s first learn about the machine we are dealing with.